-1920s Film poster, from Wikimedia Commons On March 25, the Wall Street Journal ran an article entitled “Elegant Pajamas That Make Hibernation a Special Occasion.”
+1920s Film poster, from Wikimedia Commons On March 25, 2020, the Wall Street Journal ran an article entitled “Elegant Pajamas That Make Hibernation a Special Occasion.”
 It would be super-nice if they’d let me read it without subscribing.
 Pajama Girl.
 That’s me.
 PJs at 10:31am.
 They are nice PJs, tho.
-No holes, and they’re clean and … Continue reading The Waiting Game, Part VII- CALL ME PAJAMA GIRL
+No holes, and they’re clean … Continue reading The Waiting Game, Part VII- A Pandemic Lockdown Tale

 It's really, really important to me that the cover of my book expresses what the novel is.

 In which Liza grapples with choosing a title.
 Click on bold text for links.
 Doh.
 I had to think for a while to come up with a title for this blog post, which is about…choosing titles.
 For a while I’ve wanted to change the title of my forthcoming historical novel (my publisher agreed) and … Continue reading The Waiting Game Part V: WORKING TITLE